Noisysundae/techmania-ns/README.md

 ### Miscellaneous

+* Fix Curtain Open (Fade in From Black) Transition Not Completely Open
+  * Was the reason why the game screen sometimes looks dimmed.
 * Fix Practice Mode Shortcuts Being Available on Pause
 * Add default background settings and the "Always Use Default BG Settings" toggle, all in *Options*.
   * If the new toggle is on, background settings in the Modifier Side Sheet and Pause Menu also apply to defaults.